|

 - Skill stations - do a different skill at each station (e.g., shooting, defence, physical, 1 on 1, 3 on 3), players are in groups, rotate groups after 15-20 minutes, coaches score players in the group they just had.

-See Tryouts - Kris Treat plus these external links: Mike MacKay - Choosing a team Breakthrough Basketball - Try-out drills.
-Attitude Look for commitment, coachability, leadership, maturity, competitiveness.
+If you are not using stations, consider having another coach run the tryout so that you and others can evaluate.
+Avoid posting a list of final selections, inform each player personally, and provide players who are cut with an evaluation of skills to be improved.
+See Tryouts - Kris Treat, plus Mike MacKay - Choosing a team, and Breakthrough Basketball - Tryout drills (external link).
+Attitude Players may be nervous and anxious to please the coaches; remind them to just play their game.
+Look for commitment, coachability, respect, leadership, maturity, competitiveness.
 These can be tested for or at least revealed during tryouts (Kris Treat has drills for leadership and hustle).
 Including plenty of hard work and defensive drills can show early warning signs of poor attitude or lack of coachability.
+Watch for good competitors.
 Size and Athleticism Evaluate size and speed at a minimum, plus quickness/agility, vertical jump, and strength if time permits.
-Speed and agility courses can also be used to assess dribbling. - Size - height, weight (tall players may get the benefit of doubt)
+Speed and agility courses can also be used to assess dribbling (and vice versa, see Speed race, Team chase).
+Athleticism is particularly important with younger plays, as the basketball skill set may be lacking but can be developed. - Size - height, weight (tall players may get the benefit of doubt)

 - Agility / quickness